GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 # Single grid shallow water model in spherical coordinates.

-Here we attempt to give a fairly simple and generic interface to a spherical coordinates shallow water model using a single grid.
-This is often convenient for simulating global-scale tsunami propagation.
+This code is often convenient for simulating global-scale tsunami propagation.

+It enables a variety of shallow water solvers to be used on a single grid in spherical coordinates.

+The boundary conditions are transmissive, unless the longitude-extent is 360 degrees.
+In the latter case, the model uses a combination of periodic east-west boundaries and reflective north-south boundaries.

+It you wish to create more complex models (e.g. with nesting, or different boundary conditions) it is better to start from [../periodic_multidomain](../periodic_multidomain).

 ## To compile and run the code